pbevans1/portfolio/README.md

+Overview:

+This project is a nutrition tracking program - it allows users to log their meals and track macro-nutrient intake using data from the FDA.
+It is built in ANSI C11, and depends on the curses library to implement its user interface.
+A video demonstration of the final product can be found at FIXME.

 Important Notes:

 1. This project requires mouse input for navigation.
 Make sure that your terminal is configured to pass mouse input to programs.
+If you're running over ssh FIXME.

 2. This project is intended to be run in full screen mode.
 If the terminal window is too small, some buttons may be invisible.

 Getting Started:

 Clone this repository 'git clone https://github.com/pbevans1/portfolio.git'

 Change into the 'portfolio/' directory by entering 'cd portfolio'.

 The project expects a tilde delimited csv file called 'food_database.csv' to be in the directory 'data'.
 The file is expected to be in the following format:
-        product id~product name~manufacturer~energy units~carb units~fat units~protein units~serving size in grams or ml~grams or ml~serving size~serving size units
+        product id\~product name\~manufacturer\~energy units\~carb units\~fat units\~protein units\~serving size in grams or ml\~grams or ml\~serving size\~serving size units
         Lines longer than 9000 characters are considered invalid.